preethyray/docs/README.md

-# Mintlify Starter Kit
+# Specbee starter kit

-Click on `Use this template` to copy the Mintlify starter kit.
+Click on `Use this template` to copy the Specbee starter kit.
 The starter kit contains examples including

 - Guide pages
 - Navigation